MitaliSengupta/HolbertonSchool_ML_Crypto_Hackathon/README.md

 Use your browser to access http://localhost:8888 and open the file crypto_predict.ipynb to get started.

-# Getting Ready For the Hackathon
+# Setting up the requirements

 This is a file that will help in installing a vagrant box with ubuntu 16.04 and the docker container that has all the docker images that will be used and required for the Hackathon.